chutter/PhyloProcessR/README.md

 # Installation of R package

 The main functions of PhyloCap are contained in an R package that has been tested on R version 4.0.2 and use the listed programs above along with custom scripts.
 To install PhyloCap from GitHub, you can use the R package devtools included in the environment above.
+When running in a cluster environment, the code for installation here should be included at the top of your R script with your selected PhyloCap functions.
 Here are step-by-step instructions for installation:

 1) Install PhyloCap by typing in your R console: